metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 That being said, the 49ers should experience some success here against a Kansas defense known for surrendering yardage on critical downs.
 But more importantly, San Francisco carries an emotional edge entering this game.
 It's not just that they're returning from a surprise loss last week as home dogs, but it was these same Chiefs that took a Super Bowl away from them two years ago.
 It had to have cut deep knowing that you were so close to a Lombardi trophy if only you managed to hold out on a 3rd and 15...

 These two teams are close enough in talent and coaching anyway, so I'm siding with the home underdog with a chip on its shoulder, so long as the injury report on Friday bears some positive news.

+***

+### Texans @ Raiders (-6.5)

+***

+##### _Streaks_

+Raiders - 1L (BYE)
+Texans - 1W (BYE)

+##### _Injuries_

+Darren Waller injured himself yet again in practice the other day, so his status is in serious doubt.

+##### _Weather_

+Dome game

+##### _History_

+No recent history between the two, not that it matters much given the new regime in charge over there in Vegas.

+***

+### Texans +6.5

+***

+It's tough taking the Texans here.
+But the fact that we see the Texans favored by so much more money despite the limited number of tickets written their way...it makes me wonder whether Houston's seen as a prime pick by many of the sharps out there.

+I sort of understand why the sharps would be favoring the Texans here.
+In today's lower-scoring NFL, only great teams should be considered worthy of spreads approaching a full touchdown or more.
+I'm still not ready to consider the Raiders a good team, despite their impressive showing against the Chiefs a couple weeks ago.
+The reality is that these Raiders are pretty adept at shooting themselves in the foot, especially when they're still trying to figure out an identity on offense.
+So are the Texans, but the club can weather a few bullets given that they're taking nearly 7 points before kickoff.